autotel/-moved-wave-sculpt-experiment/readme.md

     * patching among modules
     * filter type selection
     * wave shape
+1. 2 3 Create reverb effects

-1. remove reminiscent "NaNHz" from envelopeGenerator
+1. 3 1 remove reminiscent "NaNHz" from envelopeGenerator
+1. 3 2 fix bugs with time navigation
+1. fix problem with delay feedback being double the time than first delay

+### speculative / will not do yet

+1. throttle or otherwise reduce the amount of recalculations a bit, as I am observing that per change a module might recalculate more than once.
 1. wave lane should occupy all the window width (minus patch area, of course)
-1. fix bugs with time navigation
 1. envelopeGenerator shapes
 1. Multi modules, I would like to:
     * be able to drag and drop one module over another and get them two in a group, navigated by tabs